balokdecoy/budget-tracker/README.md

   ## Description

-  A budget-tracking web application with offline functionality.
+  A budget-tracking web application built in React, with offline functionality.

   ## Screenshos